Activant: Expansion to new markets

 In 1980, Francisco Ramiro Diaz, Activant's founder, observed that the hardlines market had similar inventory management and accounts receivable requirements as jobbers and warehouse distributors.
 To cater to the hardware retailers, the company created a point-of-sale (POS) cash terminal system.
 In 1984, the company modified the POS system to serve lumberyards.

 By 1984, Activant (then Triad) launched the first electronic parts catalog (simply called Electronic Catalog) paper catalogs, and by 1990, provided customers with more than 8.8 million automobile parts available electronically.
-In 1987, the company began selling a stand-alone Electronic Catalog on CD-Rom (renamed as Triad LaserCat) to smaller automotive jobbers who did not have an Triad system.
+In 1987, the company began selling a stand-alone Electronic Catalog on CD-Rom (renamed as Triad LaserCat) to smaller automotive jobbers who did not have a Triad system.
 In 1989, the company began to develop the Triad Prism system as a future replacement for the Series 12 for the automotive aftermarket.
 The system for the hardlines and lumber industry was upgraded, including a new UNIX operating system, and became Triad Eagle by 1992.

 Activant Vista

 In 1993, Triad released Triad Vista, a product movement service which compiled monthly point-of-sale movement reports and showed how products performed against their competition and in the market in general.
 Vista brought in over $12 million annually.

 In the mid-1990s, Triad acquired assets from the companies of Gemini, CSD, Eclipse, and Ultimate to aid the company in the lumber and automotive industries.
-The Radio Frequency (RF) Suite was also launched during the mid-1990s.
-RF-enabled barcode scanning.
+The Radio Frequency (RF) Suite was also launched during the mid-1990s, with RF-enabled barcode scanning.

 The company launched Triad Eagle for Windows in 1997.

 By 1997, CCI purchased Triad.
 Glen Staats became CEO of CCITRIAD.
 One year later, the owners of the company, Hicks, Muse, Tate and Furst brought in a new CEO, Mike Aviles, to replace Staats.
 Aviles was CEO from late 1999–2004.
 Over the next five years, the company's customer base continued to expand and entered into partnerships with TrueValue, ACE, and Do It Best hardware stores.